-We have already received some delightful feedback this year from families who report that this nature immersion positively contributes to their child’s temperament at home as well.
+We regularly receive delightful feedback from families who report that this nature immersion positively contributes to their child’s temperament at home as well.

 We are all looking forward to a rich and lively year ahead.

 Find out more about Warrah Specialist School here.